 Since its inception, ProSPER.Net members have launched a wide variety of joint projects ranging from the creation of an online postgraduate programme in public policy and sustainable development practice to the integration of sustainable development in business school curricula.

-ProSPER.Net members are invited to submit joint project proposals for 2018.
-Proposals need to be prepared with at least three ProSPER.Net members participating following the updated ProSPER.Net Joint Project Proposal Guidelines and Project Proposal Application and to be submitted to the ProSPER.Net Secretariat (ProSPERNet@unu.edu) by Monday 24 September, 2018.
+ProSPER.Net members are invited to submit joint project proposals for 2019.
+Proposals need to be prepared with at least three ProSPER.Net members participating, following the updated ProSPER.Net Joint Project Proposal Guidelines and Project Proposal Application and to be submitted to the ProSPER.Net Secretariat (ProSPERNet@unu.edu) by Wednesday 31 July, 2019 (11:59pm JST).
 Submitted proposals will be reviewed by the Board prior to the General Assembly in October.
-The ProSPER.Net representative from members institution making a proposal will be required a five minute presentation at the General Assembly.
+The ProSPER.Net representative from member institutions making a proposal will be required to make a five minute presentation at the General Assembly.

 Approved projects should be implemented within six months following approval and should be completed during the course of one year.